The metallicity's fundamental dependence on both local and global galactic quantities: Local metallicity dependence on global and local quantities

 \subsubsection{The secondary metallicity dependence on SFR and $\Sigma _{SFR}$}

 Regarding the secondary (inverse) correlation with SFR, Figure \ref{fig:RF_Z} and Figure \ref{fig:pcc_manga} indicate that the local metallicity does not (inversely) depend only on $\Sigma _{SFR}$, but also, and even more strongly, on the global SFR.
 The presence of a direct relation with the global SFR suggests that the dilution scenario (gas accretion that locally dilutes the metallicity and locally boosts the SFR) cannot fully explain the existence of the FMR as it would be fully dependent on the resolved, local SFR.
 We are aware that, as we use H$\alpha$ based SFRs, we are tracing star-formation (SF) on short ($\sim 10$Myr) timescales.
 However, it is this order of timescale we need to be sensitive to so that we can investigate the cause of the rFMR.
 Longer timescales ($\sim 100$Myr) would be of the order of the galaxy dynamical timescales and, therefore, any local dilution effect would be lost.
-The importance of SFR itself is likely linked to the ejection of metals by large scale star-formation-driven galactic winds, resulting from the cumulative effect of supernovae (SNe).